 Proof that you have children together

-Proof that you’re together raising children — from either your current or previous marriage(s) — is one of the strongest pieces of evidence.
+Proof that you’re raising children together — from either your current or previous marriage(s) — is one of the strongest pieces of evidence.

 Examples of such documents include: